6. Sedimentation

 Figure 109 — Coral reef limestone (Cabo Raso area, Cascais, Portugal)

-6.4.3 Continental Slope
+6.1.3.2 Continental Slope (Bathyal)

 Turbidites are defined by Wikipedia as being formed by turbidity currents that develop at the edge of the continental slope, and consist of a gravity driven turbid mixture of sediments temporarily suspended in water.
 I know practically nothing about them and have no related photographs, but they must be mentioned, since they are the only true clastic sediments occurring in this environment and form a very significant portion of the sedimentary group of rocks.

 Further away from the coast, outside the continental shelf, very little deposition takes place on the sea floor, other than the very slow accumulation of dead plankton and the skeletons of deep water dwellers.
 Some of the plankton inhabitants have silicious shells and others as well as some algae, produce minute amounts of calcium carbonate.
 The accumulation of these products on the sea floor often consolidate forming a succession of alternating layers of biogenic limestone and chert.
 Such a succession is the absolute proof of deposition in a pelagic environment.
-A very good example of these limestones is the thick succession of the Transvaal Dolomite in South Africa, that contains very abundant inter-layered chert bands (fig. 110).
+A very good example of these limestones is the thick succession of the Transvaal Dolomite in South Africa, which contains very abundant inter-layered chert bands (fig. 110).
 For diamond drilling purposes this is absolute agony, because the very sharp alternation between the relatively soft limestone and the thin but very hard chert bands, destroys the drilling crowns in no time at all.

 Figure 115 - Column of well marked alternating dolomite and chert (positive relief) (Sabie River.
 S. Africa)